MY PATH ILLUMINATED

 My first vision took me into the Ecuadorian Amazon where last year I led a small group people on journey to a village called Sarayaku.
 It was there that I connected with Jose Gualinga, a leader in their community.
 Jose is a true modern day warrior, a strong and courageous defender of the Amazon rainforest.
 He has put his life on the line for the protection of the Sarayaku territory, his culture, his community’s way of life and for future generations.
 He is one of the smartest, most eloquent, poetic, fierce and inspiring men I have ever had the pleasure of meeting and I am grateful to call him my friend.

-In this vision, I felt intensely the powerful importance of bringing Rex and Jose together.
-It had previously occurred to me to invite Rex to join me on this trip but the message I received in ceremony was that inviting Rex to join me in Ecuador was not an option but my absolute duty.
-I saw the three of us as a powerhouse, like a holy trinity, and a united voice to express to the world the importance of the Amazon and Amazonian cultures.
+In this vision, I felt intensely the powerful importance of bringing people to Sarayaku.
+I saw Jose as a powerhouse and that together, our voice could express to the world the importance of the Amazon and Amazonian cultures.
 “Don’t FUCK with the Amazon”.
 This message kept repeating itself over and over and over again in my mind.
 I laughed out loud and wanted to scream it from the top of my lungs for everyone in the world to hear!

 As I sat cross legged in the darkness at the end of my mat, the sound of the Icaros filled the air.
 Shamans say that these are the songs of the plants speaking through them.
 My entire body shook, rocked and vibrated hard to the sound of the Icaros being sung in the maloka that night by Shipibo shamans Ricardo, Felacio, Miguel, Alfonso, the angelic voice of Martina, and Joe.
 I will forever be haunted by the beauty of this moment.
 I was completely blissed out.